Yes. The following residential structures are exempt from the rental code:

 Charcoal grills and other open-flame cooking devices cannot be operated or located on combustible balconies or within 10 feet of combustible construction.
 This requirement does not include one and two family dwellings, nor does it include buildings, balconies and decks that are protected by an automatic sprinkler system.
 LP-gas burners/grills cannot be operated or located on balconies or decks of multiple-family dwellings at any time.
 (Chapter 8, Sec.
 8.202(2) of the Ames' Municipal Code and 308.3.1.1 of the International Fire Code).
 Electric grills are ok!

-What is a Fuel Burning Appliance Certification form and when do I need to provide one for my mechanical equipment?
+What is an Appliance Certification form and when do I need to provide one for my mechanical equipment?

 •Frayed Wiring and/or